St. Petersburg Coastal and Marine Science Center Geoscience Data Viewer Metadata

 other_pub

 Link to an additional publication in which the dataset is published.
 (Source: USGS SPCMSC) Link to the additional publication webpage of the seismic dataset.
-Blank if not applicable.
+Left blank if not applicable.

 Seismic Survey Tracklines pop-ups

-Map service of the tracklines (the vessel position during the survey) for all the published seismic data from the USGS SPCMSC since 1980.
+Pop-ups for the hosted feature layer of the seismic tracklines (the vessel position during the survey) for all the published seismic data from the USGS SPCMSC since 1975.
 Data within this dataset are grouped under three collection methods: boomer (also includes analog), chirp, and minisparker.
 Each grouped data type is order by year, newest to oldest.
 Individual layers are labeled using their USGS Field Activity Number (FAN) and associated publication.
-The attributes described below are present in the pop-ups of the map service.
+The attributes described below are present in the pop-ups of the hosted feature layer.
 Additional fields may be present in the attribute table of an individual trackline layer.
-Users should refer the source publication information for more details by following the publication links in the pop-up for each data extent, or in the layer's service description (https://olga.er.usgs.gov/server/rest/services/Seafloor/Seismic_Survey_Tracklines/MapServer).
+The names/alias for these fields may also differ between the attribute table and pop-up.
+Users should refer the source publication information for more details by following the publication links in the pop-up for each data extent, or in the layer's service description (https://services.arcgis.com/v01gqwM5QqNysAAi/arcgis/rest/services/Seismic_Tracklines/FeatureServer).
 (Source: USGS SPCMSC)

 Line